kenpeter/zend_auth_flow/readme.md

 e.g. If we test individual route like ````http://localhost:8015/tickets/1````, we need to somehow modify the internal variable which store the access token.
 I tested ````proxyquire```` and ````rewire```` npm package.
 It is just not possible.
 (At least I don't know how to)

-So I decide append the access token in url and I can access it easily in testing.
+So I decide to append the access token in url and I can access it easily in testing.

 ## Ref
 * https://help.zendesk.com/hc/en-us/articles/229488968